-Bachelor of Recreation
+Bachelor of recreation

 The bachelor of recreation is designed to provide students with the opportunity to develop professional competencies in recreation and leisure service management.
 The program prepares you to develop, plan and lead recreational activities in a variety of settings.
-The optional therapeutic recreation stream provides professional preparation for the practice of therapeutic recreation.
+The optional therapeutic recreation concentration provides professional preparation for the practice of therapeutic recreation.

 New Memorial students

 You may apply for admission into the School of Human Kinetics and Recreation directly from high school by indicating your desired degree option in the appropriate place on the undergraduate application for admission.
 Direct entry into the program from high school is competitive for a limited number of placements and is subject to meeting the general admission requirements for Memorial University.
 Meeting the minimum admission requirements does not guarantee your acceptance into the program.